maybebyte/anthesis/local-authoritative-dns.md

 domain home.arpa
 ```

-Then, things work as expected, saving a few keystrokes.
+Then things work as expected, saving a few keystrokes.

 ```
 $ host peterepeat